chennachaos/high-performance-matlab/_episodes/02-Running MATLAB on Sunbird.md

 recommended practice since its performance is heavily dependent on the internet speed and local X-Windows implementation.

-Assuming that the MATLAB script file `matlabtest.m` is located in the present working directory, we use the following command to run MATLAB from the command line.
-You can also use this functionality on your local computers:
+Assuming that the MATLAB script file [matlabtest.m](../files/matlabtest.m) is located in the present working directory, we use the following command to run MATLAB from the command line. (*Don't run it yet on Sunbird as executing this command now will run matlab on the login node which we must avoid.*)
 ~~~
-matlab -nosplash -nodesktop -nodisplay -r "run(matlabtest.m); quit;"
+matlab -nosplash -nodesktop -nodisplay -r "run('matlabtest.m'); quit;"
 ~~~
 {: .language-bash}